-Pearl color is a hot topic among pearl scientists and connoisseurs- we are here to give you the inside scoop on how a pearl acquires its natural color.
+Pearl color is a key factor to understand when buying pearls.
+We're here to give you the inside scoop on how a pearl acquires its natural color.
 Pearls come in a rainbow of natural color from classic white to black to blue and even violet!
 So where do these colors come from?
-There’s more than 1 answer to this question!

 Pearls Come in Every Color of the Rainbow